nopnop2002/esp-idf-mqtt-dash/README.md

 If you know what MQTT is, this app is very helpful for you.

 This app allows you to easily create your own dashboard.
-You can send and receive MQTT from the dashboard.
+You can send and receive MQTT from the dashboard without coding.
 You can use the ESP32 with your own dashboard.